 Anyone with symptoms of bowel cancer should speak with their GP.
 This includes people who have recently had screening or a colonoscopy.

-Please be aware that the test offered in the screening programme is designed for people without symptoms and, as such, employs a relatively high cut off (of 120ugHb/gfaeces) as its referral criteria for follow up tests
+Please be aware that the test offered in the screening programme is designed for people without symptoms and, as such, employs a relatively high cut off (of 120ugHb/gfaeces) as its referral criteria for follow up tests.

 If your patient has symptoms suspicious of bowel cancer please still order a FIT test according to local practices, and do not ask your patient to request a test through the screening programme.